Johnsongrass (Sorgum halepense)

 Habitat: Occurs in crop fields, pastures, abandoned fields, rights-of-way, forest edges, ditches and wetlands.
 It thrives in open, disturbed, rich, bottom ground, particularly in cultivated fields.

-Leaf: Smooth lanceolate with a white mid vein, 5"-20" long.
+Leaf: Smooth, lance-shaped with a prominent white mid-vein, 5"-20" long.

 Stem: Smooth, pink to rusty red near the base.

-Flower: Large, loosely branched, purplish, hairypanicles.
+Flower: Large, loosely branched, purplish, hairy panicles.